 |Utilities:Gas & Electric||3.0%|

 The first thing I see on my list is House Payments.
-Scanning on down, I notice that Household (repairs/maintenance), Utilities, & Property Tax are all directly related to this, this single item accounts for at least 30% of all of my expenses.
-Wow, that's a lot!!!
+Scanning on down, I notice that Household (repairs/maintenance), Utilities, & Property Tax are all directly related to this.
+Housing accounts for at least 30% of all of my expenses, wow, that's a lot!!!
 This is near the top of the list for most people, so what can we do to reduce those?
-I could increase the term of my loan, that would help my cash flow in the short term, but will likely increase my interest expense over time.
+I could increase the term of my loan, that would help my cash flow in the short term, but will increase my interest expense over time.
 Since my cash flow is OK, I'm not going to do that.
 I could sell my house and get a smaller one.
 If I was hurting for cash or didn't have 5 kids, I would certainly do that.

 Where you choose to live is going to have a major impact on your finances.
 If you want to reduce your monthly expenses, seriously consider moving!
-The neighborhood you live in will also influence other expenses, move to an affluent neighborhood and all of a sudden you feel like you need a new car, maybe some nicer clothes, little Johnny needs a new bike, and you need to do a lot of expensive landscaping, all just to fit in.
+When you move to an affluent neighborhood, suddenly you may feel like you need a new car, some nicer clothes, little Johnny needs a new bike, and you need to do a lot of expensive landscaping, all just to fit in.
 Before you know it half your income or more is going to keep up with the Jones!
 Live in a neighborhood where you are richer than most of your neighbors and you'll be able to seriously reduce your expenses.
 One of the favorite houses that I've lived in only had two bedrooms which meant it was really easy to keep up with, don't feel like you have to have a huge sprawling house to be successful.
 This was one thing that the book “The Millionaire Next Door: The Surprising Secrets of America's Wealthy” pointed out.
 Most millionaires live in average neighborhoods with an average house.
 The key is that they spend well below their means!

 - Milk, we drink a lot of milk, around a gallon a day.
 Might be able to reduce that.